molinfo-vienna/software-development/README.md

 ## Minimum Requirements for CD-Lab MIB

-When working on code in the CD-Lab Molecular Informatics in the Biosciences, please ensure you follow these minimum requirements:
+When working on code in the CD-Lab Molecular Informatics in the Biosciences, please ensure you follow these minimum requirements.
+A [template](./TEAMPLATE.md) is provided to ensure all of these points (you can also checkout this [repo](https://github.com/choderalab/openmmtools?tab=readme-ov-file)).
+It should be copied to your project and used there.

-1. Adhere to the [CI/CD Guidelines](./CI.md) and the [advanced](./ADVANCED_CI_CD.md) section for each new project.
-2. Implement [linting](./LINTING.md), [good documentation](./DOCUMENTATION.md), and [packaging](./PACKAGING.md) for your Python projects.
-3. Use pip package manager over conda when possible.
+1. Use the specified linters isort, black and pylint.
+2. Use the specified documentation check with pydocstyle
+3. Make sure the test coverage is above 80%.
+4. Distribute your library as a package.
+For details see the [packaging](./PACKAGING.md) section

+For further reading see also the sections [CI/CD Guidelines](./CI.md), [advanced](./ADVANCED_CI_CD.md), [linting](./LINTING.md), [good documentation](./DOCUMENTATION.md).

 ## Administrative Information